psevestre/openid-fapi/Financial_API_WD_001.md

 #### 6.2.1 Protected resources provisions

-The protected resources supporting this document
+The resource server with the FAPI endpoints

 * shall mandate TLS 1.2 or later as defined in [RFC5246] with the usage following the best practice in [RFC7525];
 * shall support the use of the HTTP GET method defined in [RFC2616];